What are the best tablet keyboards for mobile publishing?

 1. Best Tablet Keyboards for Apple Devices

-It can be used as a cover and stand for the 9.7-inch iPad Pro.
-The keyboard itself is not detachable from the whole setup (Keyboard + case), hence the viewing angles are not adjustable.
+It can be used as a cover and stand for the 12.9-inch, 11-inch and 9.7-inch iPad Pro.
+The keyboard itself is not detachable from the whole setup (Keyboard + case), hence the viewing angles are certainly adjustable but only allow two different angles.

 Though not made from silicone, the Apple Smart Keyboard is easy to clean and mildly resistant to spills and dust.
 It sports a hard shell case design which contributes to its light weight (225g).